jadilorenzo/obsidian/Story/Story.md

 EMPs have the capacity to violently overload circuitry by causing voltage spikes that fry both capacitors and the now unprotected components.
 Frying the central nervous system of the western hemisphere was calculated to start WWIII.

-Near silent anticipation filled the air as the crew prepared to witness the DETONATION.
+Near silent anticipation filled the air as the crew prepared to witness the detonation.
 At precisely 9:59:59 AM, the EMP weapon unleashed its devastating power.

 But there had been a slight miscalculation.